foundata/guidelines/shell-scripting-style-guide.md

     #!/usr/bin/env bash
     set -e           # Exit on error
-    set -u           # Error on unset variables set -o pipefail  # Pipeline fails if any command fails (Bash-specific) shopt -s inherit_errexit  # Preserve set -e in command substitutions (Bash 4.4+)
+    set -u           # Error on unset variables set -o pipefail  # Include failing pipeline stages in the exit status shopt -s inherit_errexit  # Preserve set -e in command substitutions (Bash 4.4+)
     ```

-    Note: `pipefail` and `inherit_errexit` are Bash-specific and not
+    `inherit_errexit` is Bash-specific and requires Bash 4.4 or newer.
-    POSIX-compliant.
+    POSIX.1-2024 specifies `pipefail`, but older target shells may not implement
+    it.
+These options do not remove the conditional-context exceptions above.

     **Exception:** Use `set -e` for simple, linear scripts where any failed
     command should stop the script, such as release checks with many build,